bxparks/rpn83p/docs/USER_GUIDE.md

 functionally identical to the latest 2.55MP version on the actual TI-84+ calculators.

-Both the 1st and 2nd Nspire calculators seem to have 2 sleep modes: a light-sleep mode and a deep-sleep mode.
+Both the 1st and 2nd generations of Nspire calculators seem to have 2 sleep
+modes: a light-sleep mode and a deep-sleep mode.
 When the calculator is turned off, it seems to go into the light-sleep mode, and pressing the ON button brings the calculator back instantly.
 If the calculator is left in light-sleep mode for a long time (24-48 hours is my guess), the calculator goes into deep-sleep mode.
 If the ON button is pressed in deep-sleep mode, the calculator seems to reinitialize itself and takes maybe 25-30 seconds to reload the Nspire OS, then another 5-8 seconds to load the TI-84+ emulator.
 The total wait time from